COPYRIGHT 2006 by Lisa Paul Streitfeld

 The Age of Aries was marked by bloodshed.
 Aries, with the ram as its symbol, is the sign of the warrior.
 The blade was directly responsible for the rise of Akkad, the empire that conquered Sumer and destroyed the temples of the priestesses.
 During transition to patriarchy, Inanna, who loved and hated simultaneously with a passion that fused the opposites, was transmuted into the bloodthirsty warrior Ishtar.

 In the Age of Aries, the king adopts the image of the divine, but he is no longer authentically connected to the sacred through the hieros gamos ritual carried out by the hierodules in the temple.
 During the transition from the cosmology of the hieros gamos to patriarchy, Priestess Enheduanna, daughter of the Akkadian ruler Sargon the Great, who controlled Sumer around 2,300 B.C.E. as the Agrarian Age was coming to a close.
-As high priestess at the temple of the moon god Nanna at Ur, she honored Inanna with the voice of a strong and ferocious warrior defending her temples under the threat of destruction.
+As high priestess at the temple of the Moon God Nanna at Ur, she honored Inanna with the voice of a strong and ferocious warrior defending her temples under the threat of destruction.
+Here she is in exaltation:

 YOU ARE INANNA